idesignpbp/public-api-documentation/source/includes/_fabrics.md

 }
 ```

-Expanded attributes (in addition to standard attributes)
+Extended attributes (in addition to standard attributes)

 Attribute | Type | Description
 ---------- | ------- | -------